Amateur Radio “Field Day” Demonstrates Science, Skill, and Service

 One of the more popular on-the-air events held each year is Field Day.
 FHARC members join thousands others across the US and Canada as hams gather with their clubs, groups and friends to operate their radios from remote locations, oftentimes in abnormal situations and in less than optimal conditions.

 Since 1933, ham radio operators across North America have established temporary ham radio stations in public locations during Field Day to showcase the science and skill of Amateur Radio.
 Ham radio allows people from all walks of life to experiment with electronics and communications techniques, as well as provide a free public service to their communities during a disaster or emergency, all without needing a cell phone or the Internet.
-Field Day demonstrates ham radio’s ability to work reliably under any conditions from almost any location and create an independent communications network.

 Click on Above Images to Enlarge